chatterjeerajdeep/python-everyday/README.md

 Day 4: decorators: Simple use of decorators in python and how it can be helpful?

 Day 5: dictionary_tricks: 3 simple tricks in the way of using python dictionaries that can be really useful.

+Day 6: getting_started_with_beautiful_soup: Simple web scraping using requests and beautifulsoup